Skip to content

 Recently I had been struggling with the chrome for a particular control.
 However, it wasn't until I took some advice from a developer colleague that I realised I had no chance of styling it like my mock up.
 I needed to work within the constraints of the language or platform.
 It's these little nuggets of information that you receive through communicating and collaborating that are invaluable.

-One of our recent collaborative projects is an idea from one of the endjin team; Mike Larah, our Apprentice, who wanted to create "a better Windows Azure Monitoring Solution".
+One of our recent collaborative projects is an idea from one of the endjin team; Mike Evans-Larah, who wanted to create "a better Azure Monitoring Solution".
 Mike had spiked a basic proof of concept and I was taken through its functionality, the user journey, data and the purpose of this app.
 While the project had been partially built, it wasn't finished; but there was enough to get started on styling the key areas in XAML.
 When viewed in a test environment, it worked but looked pretty rough and lacked a bit of visual T.L.C.

 Before digging in to the XAML there were a few steps that I had to cover: